airbugg/eugenelerman.net/content/recommended-reading.md

 > "Yes," he replied, not taking his eyes away from the screen on the wall above the end of the main mess-room table.
 "My survival."
 >
 > "So... your religion dies with you.
 How sad," Dorolow said, looking back from Horza to the screen.
->
-> The Changer let the remark pass.

 #### [Dan Simmons - Hyperion Cantos](https://www.amazon.com/Hyperion-Cantos-4-Book-Series/dp/B00PL9SWJQ)